araghukas/fit3omega/README.md

     python -m fit3omega sample.txt data.csv

-Try it in the `example/` directory.
+Try it in the `example` directory.